Vheissu/aurelia2-table/README.md

 This is a rewritten fork of the Aurelia Table plugin by @tochoromero — the original was a highly useful and simple to use table plugin for Aurelia, I wanted to port it to Aurelia 2.
 The core functionality remains the same, so all previous documentation for this works.

+The original repository can be found [here](https://github.com/tochoromero/aurelia-table) if you're looking for the Aurelia v1 plugin.

 Please visit the [project page](http://tochoromero.github.com/aurelia-table) for the documentation and examples.

 ## Installing it